Superchig/rolf/README.md

 - [x] EXPERIMENTAL: Display image previews on kitty
   - [ ] Fix broken parts of image previews
 - [ ] Make symlinks actually usable
-- [ ] Fix compiler warnings on latest version of Rust stable
+- [x] Fix compiler warnings on latest version of Rust stable

+# Long-term TODO (May Never Happen)
 - [ ] Add Windows support
+- [ ] Implement our own png and jpeg decoders
+- [ ] Use the kitty protocol (and possibly other terminal image protocols) directly for image previews